 Bank Account and Bankruptcy

 You are allowed a bank account if you go Bankrupt.
-However it is likely that the one you are currently using will be closed.
+However you might have to open a new one with a different bank.

-- Can you have a bank account while you are Bankrupt?
+- Can you have a bank account while Bankrupt?

 - Could you use your Partner’s account